SignalK/signalk.github.io/overview.md

 page]({{site.path}}/solutions.html).

 Signal K is an on-going, collaborative effort between a global network of volunteers and interested hardware manufacturers and software vendors in the marine industry.
-We encourage you to get in touch via the [mailing list](https://groups.google.com/forum/#!forum/SignalK) or group chat in our [Slack channel](http://slack-invite.SignalK.org/).
-Suggestions and requests via [Github](http://github.com/SignalK) are also welcome.
+See the [front page for our Community & Support links](https://signalk.org/).